roshanreacts/mercury-js/apps/docs/docs/model.md

 ### Special Field Options: Bcrypt

 Mercury provides a special field option for password hashing using bcrypt.
-When you define a field with the `bcrypt: true` option
-##### Mercury automatically handles the hashing of the field value before storing it in the database.
+When you define a field with the `bcrypt: true` option, Mercury automatically handles the hashing of the field value before storing it in the database.

 Example: